 Notification requirements for WTO Members: who needs to notify what, by when and how?

-Section I Notifications
+Section I - Transparency notifications

 To benefit from special and differential treatment, developing and LDC Members must notify when they will implement each trade facilitation measure using A, B and C categories:

 The TFA sets out the following timelines for these notifications:

 |Notification requirement||Due dates for